ebowman/api-first-hand/README.md

 Having an API definition as the single source of truth in your codebase—with formal type specification of the in- and output values, including their constraints—provides for a powerful feature when it comes to testing.
-The Play-Swagger plugin automates the creation of test data generators that can drive property checks directly from the API specification.
-Play-Swagger derives data generators and unit tests directly from your Swagger API specification.
+The Api-First-Hand plugin automates the creation of test data generators that can drive property checks directly from the API specification.
+Api-First-Hand derives data generators and unit tests directly from your Swagger API specification.

 Property-based testing using generator-driven property checks is a cool way to test the validity of your application according to the rules or properties that apply to your application.
 Properties, in this sense, are high-level specifications that should always hold for a range of data values.
 The idea is to generate a range of data values for your data types and let (also generated) tests assert that the properties of these data types hold.
-A Swagger API definition contains formal type definitions _and_ constraints for all data values, and the Play-Swagger plugin maps these types on managed Scala source code that represents the data types, so it is also possible to map these API definitions on test data generators that provide a range of data values for these types.
+A Swagger API definition contains formal type definitions _and_ constraints for all data values, and the Api-First-Hand plugin maps these types on managed Scala source code that represents the data types, so it is also possible to map these API definitions on test data generators that provide a range of data values for these types.
 The plugin does exactly that: It creates managed test data generators and unit tests that assert whether your